MEMORANDUM OF UNDERSTANDING GUIDELINES

 Please email email@example.com to determine if your institution currently holds an MOU, to request a copy of the MOU template, or to confirm any other details of a current MOU.
 Fully executed MOU's will be returned to the institution via email and/or postal mail after the MOU submission deadline.

 MOU Requirements for the Application

 It is the responsibility of the applicant to ensure that an active MOU is in place or a new MOU has been executed before the final stage of the JSF selection process.
 Applicants who are selected as finalists, but do not have an MOU in place from their institution, are not eligible for further consideration.
 NAS staff can assist with the completion process, but applicants must initiate and ensure completion of the process with their institution.
 It is recommended that applicants begin the process as early as possible during the application period.

-If your university does not currently hold a JSF/MOU with the National Academy of Sciences and you would like to initiate one, contact firstname.lastname@example.org.
+If your academic institution does not currently hold an MOU with NAS and you would like to initiate one, contact firstname.lastname@example.org.

 By signing the MOU, the academic institution agrees to continue to pay the Fellow’s salary and benefits and retain all rights and privileges associated with the Fellow’s academic position.